 Bates College, located in Lewiston, Maine, took the tenth spot on the Review's list.
-We don't know much about what they actually serve, but we associate Maine with lobster.
+We don't know much about what they actually serve in the dining hall, but we associate Maine with lobster.

 The Bates dining services website says that they want to be "recognized as one of the finest collegiate level dining services in the nation."
 Well, Bates, you've done it!

 Bryn Mawr, Pennsylvania's aptly named Bryn Mawr College is beautiful.
 The dining services team at Bryn Mawr has been ranked in the top 10 on the Princeton Review almost too many times to count.

 There are dessert bars, pasta bars, deli bars, themed dinners and special events.
 They also use local produce and veggies.
 And for vegan college students, they offer meatless Mondays to help keep things nice and sustainable.

 8. Saint Anselm College